cloudnative-pg/cnpg-i-hello-world/doc/concepts.md

 ### Custom reconcilers

-This feature allows the plugin to register enhance the operator reconciliation for resources managed by CNPG, such as Clusters and Backups.
+This feature allows the plugin to enhance the operator reconciliation for resources managed by CNPG, such as Clusters and Backups.